yixin1230/CPP_Module/CPP02/README.md

     return 0;
 }
 ```

+#### Fixed point numbers
+The use of fixed point data type is used widely in digital signal processing (DSP) and game applications, where performance is sometimes more important than precision.

+* Why is fixed point arithmetic faster than floating point
+This is because fixed-point arithmetic uses integers to represent fractional numbers, which can be more efficient in terms of memory usage and processing speed compared to floating-point arithmetic, which involves more complex operations.

 #### Convert Float to Fixed-point UQ4.12
 * Example: Convert ```f = -3.1415923 to UQ4.12```
 * Calucte ```f * 2^12 = -12867.964928```